mwaylabs/brackets-quick-require/README.md

+We moved on!
+This project is not longer maintained from our side.

 brackets-quick-require
 ======================
 brackets-quick-require is a extension for Adobe Brackets that allows you to search and install node-modules out of the npm-registry - without even leaving the file where you want to use it.